Linda-Rodri/Saripizza-Angular/README.md

 ## Requirements to be able to run Angular and api
 Have installed : Node js 20.15.1 If you don't know which version run this command in the terminal: command node-v

+## install nodejs
+command for installation: npm install

 ## Development server
+Run `npm rnu start`  Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding